Future of Work: Upskilling and Career Resilience Resources

 Map a New Career Path

 - Clarify what you really want to be doing.
-Map a path that moves you closer, using mentors and/or the resources to plot a new path in Skillsoft and Linkedin above.
+Map a path that moves you closer, using mentors and proven resources to plot a new course (see Guided Learning Paths).

-- Identify an ongoing process or system issue in the unit and propose a special project to resolve it.
-Next steps: if troubleshooting and resolving new problems is the best part of the day, consider new roles or consulting work that focuses on those skills.
+- Identify an ongoing process or system issue in the unit and propose a special side project to resolve it.
+If troubleshooting and resolving new problems is the best part of the day, seek roles or consulting work that focuses on those skills.

 - Explore the hype.
 Remaining curious and open to emerging fields can stimulate career growth and reinvention.